systeminit/si/app/docs/src/how-tos/aws-lambda.md

 That should give you the correct API response from the container to prove that the container has been built correctly.

-### Create a new Change set
+### Create a new Change Set

-Create a new change set called `Lambda Infra`.
+Create a new Change Set called `Lambda Infra`.

 ### Create an IAM Role for the Lambda

 ![Create IAM Role](./aws-lambda/create-iam-role-for-lambda.png)

-Add an `AWS IAM Role` component to your `us-east-1` region frame.
+Add an `AWS IAM Role` Component to your `us-east-1` region frame.

-Set the component name to `Lambda Trust Policy`.
+Set the Component name to `Lambda Trust Policy`.

 Set the `RoleName` to `LambdaTrustPolicy`.